hpcc-systems/HPCC-Platform/helm/examples/local/README.md

 The values-localfile.yaml is an example of the HPCC storage settings that should be applied, after the "hpcc-localfile" helm chart is installed.
 NB: The output of installing this chart, will contain a generated example with the correct PVC names.

-The chart assumes that the dll, data and dali subdirectories already exist.
+The chart assumes that the dalistorage, queries, sasha, and hpcc-data subdirectories already exist.

 Examples of use: